rezon/sugi/database.md

 == Sugi\Database

 Sugi\Database acts as a second level of abstraction.
-It uses IDatabase drivers as a base and extends functionality.
+It uses DriverInterface drivers as a base and extends functionality.
  - all settings are done on construction providing only one parameter (an array)
  - database connection is not established on creation.
 This give you ability to instantiate Sugi\Database very early in the application.
  - connection is automatically established when it's really necessary - first time when you execute any database operation.